 Wondering if your pet could benefit from a fish oil supplement or Omega 3 for dogs supplement?
-This guide breaks down what you need to know about Is fish oil good for dogs and its health benefits.
+This guide breaks down what you need to know.
+We'll answer whether fish oil is good for dogs and its health benefits.

 Fish oils are a popular supplement for dogs and cats.
 They are rich in omega 3 and omega 6 essential fatty acids and help to support your pet’s skin and coat health.